Country Senior High Schools Carnival (Western Australia): History

 Boys basketball was added to the competition in 1991 with Newton Moore Senior High School being the first to win the CBA trophy.

 The event was cancelled in 1995 and a result of industrial action between teachers and the state government.
 The State School Teachers Union of Western Australia instituted a work to rule order and teachers, who volunteer their time to coaching teams, supervising the students and organising the event, supported the order.

 In 1999, boys soccer was added to the tournament and North Albany Senior High School were the first school to win the trophy.

 Dance was added as an event to the tournament in 2003 with North Albany Senior High School winning the inaugural competition.

 In 2004, Albany Senior High School won the champion school for the fifth time in a row to beat the previous record four time in a row held by Narrogin Senior High School between the years 1987 to 1990.

 Industrial action by the State School Teachers Union of Western Australia marred Countryweek in 2008 with many of the larger schools such as Albany Senior High School, Australind Senior High School, Bunbury Senior High School, Narrogin Senior High School and Newton Moore Senior High School not competing in any events.
 Only 27 schools entered the event down from 39 the year before.

-Esperance Senior High School won the champion school for 2008 as one of the larger school competing in the event.
+Esperance Senior High School won the champion school for 2008 as one of the larger schools competing in the event.

 In 2009, the opening and closing ceremonies were held at Challenge Stadium for the first time, as Perry Lakes Stadium had been earmarked for demolition.

 Bunbury Senior High School won the champion school award in 2009 for the first time since the school started competing in 1928.
 The school team was composed of twelve separate teams with a total of 135 students competing on most sports.
 In 2010, Albany Senior High School regained the champion school award and Bunbury Senior High School came second.
 Bunbury Senior High School was awarded the champion school at the closing ceremony following a mix up in the tallying of results, Albany Senior High School received the award back later.
 Great Southern Grammar won the meritorious shield for the first time in 2010 after coming runners up in 2009.